Last updated on November 23rd, 2020 at 02:35 am

 Sydney has one of the most beautiful and iconic waterside settings in the world.
-The city revolves around its natural harbour, where its iconic landmarks draw people in and boats and ferries move people around the city.
+There are many things to do in Sydney, around its natural harbour, where its iconic landmarks draw people in and boats and ferries move people around the city.

 Sydney’s culture is deeply ingrained with its harbour and the sea, and people flock to the waterside for leisure and to enjoy the stunning scenery.
 It is of no surprise that many of the city’s most popular places to eat are those with a water view, ranging from harbour side restaurants with views of the Opera House to relaxing beachside cafes perfect for a coffee while watching the waves roll in.